icy/dusybox/README.md

 - [ ] Sort the output (if the input is sorted)
 - [x] Additive mode (Sum of duplicated items)
 - [x] Fix bug when parsing input data (previous `value` is reused.)
+- [x] Move common part to a library file

 ### Examples